“And we have known and believed the love that God has for us. God is love, and he who abides in love abides in God, and God in him.”

-There is a great reciprocity between God’s love and the loving believer.
+There is great reciprocity between God’s love and the loving believer.

 Where God’s is, His love is.
 Love always flows from fellowship with God.
 God works in Christians as they love one another.
 We cannot fellowship with God if we harbor malice toward fellow Christians.

-All Christians are indwelt by God so all believers are indwelt by love.
-God indwelling the believer is tied inseparably to confession of Christ as God, as the Son of God.
-A domino effect occurs from belief – belief results in God’s indwelling the believer and God’s indwelling produces dynamic love in the Christian.
+All Christians are indwelt by God, so all believers are indwelt by love.
+God indwelling the believer is tied inseparably to the confession of Christ as God, as the Son of God.
+A domino effect occurs from belief – belief results in God’s indwelling the believer, and God’s indwelling produces dynamic love in the Christian.